lunsaiance/909abuser/README.md

 [909 ABUSER Kick Previews](https://soundcloud.com/djlunsai/sets/909-abuser-plugin-previews)

-(the second preview requires some knowledge of how the plugin works and added effects on your kick chain)
+(the second preview requires some knowledge of how the plugin works and built-in FL plugins on your kick chain)

 -
 ⚠️ HEADS UP BEFORE DOWNLOADING ⚠️